STEELISI/SENMO/README.md

 "[spellchecker](https://pyspellchecker.readthedocs.io/en/latest/)",
 "[autocorrect](https://github.com/filyp/autocorrect)".
 We use "regex" in all the experiments presented in the paper.
-For more details about data preprocessing, please refer to Section 5.1 of the paper.
+For more details about data preprocessing, please refer to Section 5.1 in the paper.

 **Note**: we have to run `preprocessing.py` at least twice——one for `./data/train_orig.csv` and the other for `./data/test_orig.csv`.